12 Ways to Beat Gym Anxiety

 By Marissa Del Mistro

-Do you suffer from “gym intimidation,” or general gym anxiety?
+Gym anxiety can really undermine fitness progress.
+Do you suffer from “gym intimidation” or general gym anxiety?
 Well, you are not alone!
 It's more common than you may realize.
-A recent study highlighted that around 50 percent of Americans suffer from fear and stress around going to the gym.
-However, if you are trying to incorporate more fitness into your routine, read on to learn how to conquer this anxiety.
+A recent study highlighted that around 50 percent of American gym-goers suffer from fear and stress around going to the gym.
+If you experience gym anxiety, there are ways you can overcome it and still get your workouts in.
+If you are trying to incorporate more fitness into your routine, read on to learn how to conquer gymtimidation.

 What is Gym Anxiety?

 Oftentimes, even for the most seasoned athletes, the hardest part of the workout process is not the workout itself, but getting to the gym!
-Gym anxiety is not too different from this.
+Gym anxiety can make going to the gym a self-conscious and nerve-wracking experience.

-Gym anxiety can manifest itself differently for different people, but it typically feels like increased tension in the body, intense worry or racing thoughts, butterflies or nausea in the stomach, and even increased heart rate and/or blood pressure.
+Gym anxiety can manifest itself differently for different people, but the symptoms may include a racing heart, increased tension in your body, intense worry or racing thoughts, feelings of anxiety, butterflies or nausea in your stomach, and an increased heart rate and/or blood pressure.
 While everybody can experience it differently, anxiety generally stems from the overwhelming fear of the unknown.

-Perhaps you're feeling nervous that other people will judge you, you are trying a new gym, or you’re concerned about what to do in the gym, or how to properly use the equipment.
+The unknown can cause a lot of stress.
+Perhaps you're feeling nervous that other people will judge you, you are trying a new gym, you’re concerned about what to do in the gym, or how to properly use the equipment.
+Some people feel they have a lack of knowledge in the gym, which leads to anxiety.
 Or, maybe you're anxious about having to wait for machines, the gym being too busy, or being in the locker room with strangers.

 Regardless of what you're feeling, it's important to remind yourself why you're going to the gym in the first place: you are prioritizing your health, both physical and mental!
 This is something to be extremely proud of.
-Plus, exercise can be a terrific stress reliever, can fight off low mood, and increase energy.
-If you have anxiety in other parts of your day, exercise will help you overcome those feelings.
+Plus, physical activity can be a terrific stress reliever, can boost your mood, and increase energy.
+If you have anxiety in other parts of your life, exercise will can help reduce the anxiety.

 12 Ways To Combat Gym Anxiety